 The Story So Far

 My name is Eli Davis I was born in Burton, Michigan and soon after moved to Fenton, Michigan.
-I am currently in the Ann Arbor, Michigan area and have been since 2011.
-After earning my Bachelor of Science in Computer Engineering Technology from Eastern Michigan University on April 26, 2015 my main goal is to find the career that is best suited for my skills.
+I am currently in the Lansing, Michigan area and have been since 2018.
+After earning my Bachelor of Science in Computer Engineering Technology from Eastern Michigan University on April 26, 2015 I have found a career as an Application Developer for the Supreme Court of Michigan.
 Computers have been an area of interest for me throughout my life and will continue to be my greatest fascination

 Early Life, Childhood, and High School

 As early as I was able to I was able to I have had an interest in computers and the internet.
 I was about 5 years old when I was first introduced to computers in the form of games and would hog the family computer so much so that when my parent were able to get an upgrade I was allowed to be handed down the old family computer.
 I began to play the primitive games that were popular in the mid 90s.
 I played games from the early internet, software included with cereal boxes, begging my parents to order that new game from the book order, and trips to best buy to try and convince my dad to get the cool game I wanted.
 This transitioned into an early understanding of how computers function and useful tools.
 My science fair project in 6th grade was How a computer works.